America’s Car-Mart (NASDAQ:CRMT) Announces Earnings Results

-America’s Car-Mart (NASDAQ:CRMT – Get Free Report) posted its earnings results on Friday.
-The company reported ($1.34) earnings per share (EPS) for the quarter, missing the consensus estimate of ($1.10) by ($0.24), Briefing.com reports.
-America’s Car-Mart had a negative return on equity of 3.99% and a negative net margin of 1.36%.
-The firm had revenue of $299.60 million during the quarter, compared to the consensus estimate of $350.95 million.
-During the same quarter in the previous year, the company earned $0.23 EPS.
-The business’s revenue was down 7.9% compared to the same quarter last year.
+America’s Car-Mart (NASDAQ:CRMT – Get Free Report) announced its quarterly earnings data on Friday.
+The company reported ($1.34) EPS for the quarter, missing the consensus estimate of ($1.10) by ($0.24), Briefing.com reports.
+America’s Car-Mart had a negative net margin of 1.36% and a negative return on equity of 3.99%.
+The company had revenue of $299.60 million during the quarter, compared to analyst estimates of $350.95 million.
+During the same quarter last year, the business earned $0.23 EPS.
+The firm’s revenue for the quarter was down 7.9% on a year-over-year basis.

 America’s Car-Mart Stock Up 6.7 %